awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: String

 **Channel**
-The contact channel\.
+How the customer reached your contact center\.
-Valid values: VOICE
+Valid values: Voice, Chat

 **ConnectedToSystemTimestamp**
 The date and time the customer endpoint connected to Amazon Connect\.
 For `INBOUND`, this matches `InitiationTimestamp`\.
 For `OUTBOUND`, `CALLBACK`, and `API`, this is when the customer endpoint answers\.